The skyline of Paris viewed from the top of Notre Dame.

 Holidays and celebrations

 The French celebrate the traditional Christian holidays of Christmas and Easter.
 They mark May Day, also known as Labor Day, on May 1.
 Victory in Europe Day on May 8 commemorates the end of hostilities in Europe in World War II.
-Bastille Day is celebrated on July 14, the day the Bastille fortress in Paris was stormed by revolutionaries to start the French Revolution.
+Bastille Day is celebrated on July 14.
+This is the day the Bastille fortress in Paris was stormed by revolutionaries to start the French Revolution.